|

 Applications

-- Once you have your images in your
+- Once you have your images in your phone or computer, they can be e-mailed as attachments.

 - Your images can be incorporated into print